 The Captain first came to life in 1978, brain child of a young musician who wanted a different name and persona to separate his experimental, drug-inflected music from his more "serious" efforts.
 The earliest Captain Chemical tracks were crudely recorded and focused on musical weirdness with only a hint of comedy.
-However, listeners appreciated the humor more, so the Captain steadily morphed into a comedy act, simplifying the music mostly around blues structures while making the lyrical content ever more extreme and ridiculous.
+However, listeners appreciated the humor more than the weirdness, so Captain Chemical steadily morphed into a comedy act, simplifying the music mostly around blues structures while making the lyrical content ever more extreme and ridiculous.
 This was a winning formula, especially in a live performance setting.
 The late 1970s and early 1980s were the heyday of the self-indulgent sex and drugs counter-culture, and the Captain's drug-crazed, sex-crazed insanity proved a perfect soundtrack for the time.
 Captain Chemical was a musical celebration of drug abuse, sexual excess, and all manner of ridiculous behavior, set to an infectious style of music the band called "junk blues."
 It was all silly, sick, juvenile fun.
-Based out of Washington DC, the Captain played and recorded with a wide variety of musicians from 1980 to 1983, releasing eight albums in total, three of the last four being recorded live.
+Based out of Washington DC, the Captain played and recorded with a wide variety of musicians from 1980 to 1983, releasing eight albums in total, several of them recorded live.
 Despite frequent changes in band personnel and the fact that this material was utterly inappropriate for commercial radio, the Captain steadily built an underground fan base.
-In late 1983, Captain Chemical recorded what was supposed to be the band's swan song, a final album titled LIVE FROM CLEVELAND (not that the album was recorded there) containing most of the fans' favorite songs.
+In late 1983, Captain Chemical recorded what was supposed to be the band's swan song, an album titled LIVE FROM CLEVELAND (not that the album was recorded there) containing most of the fans' favorite songs.
 Then, the Captain hung up his microphone and decided to be a mature adult.
-(Well, at least he pretended for a while.)
+(At least he pretended for a while.)
 Years passed, but... that ludicrous Captain Chemical music simply would not die.
-It was too catchy, too fun to ignore.
-In 2007, the Captain Chemical Band briefly re-formed to record the album FUCKED UP: THE SICKEST OF CAPTAIN CHEMICAL.
-This album contained high quality studio recordings of the most infamous "hits" from the entire Captain Chemical 1.0 era.
-(All other albums from the Captain's pre-history are out of print, but FUCKED UP is available on CD from Brain Damage Records.)
-FUCKED UP was supposed to memorialize the Captain once and for all, but instead it just created new demand for more Chemical insanity.
-The Captain would not die.
+The songs were too catchy, the lyrics too absurdly fun to ignore.
+In 2007, the Captain Chemical Band briefly re-formed to record the album FUCKED UP: THE SICKEST OF CAPTAIN CHEMICAL, which consisted of high quality studio recordings of the most infamous "hits" from the entire Captain Chemical 1.0 era.
+Sadly, all other albums by Captain Chemical 1.0 are out of print, but FUCKED UP remains available on CD from Brain Damage Records.
+FUCKED UP was supposed to memorialize Captain Chemical once and forever, but the Captain would not die.

 Captain Chemical 2.0

 Neither the band nor its fans could keep their inner 14 year old suppressed forever.
-In 2020 a new version of the Captain Chemical Band was constituted in Arizona.
-Dougie Dealer and Captain Chemical himself returned from the 1.0 version of the band, now joined by guitarist Hozzy Hashbourne.
-They gave Captain Chemical 2.0 a new, somewhat more professional yet still familiar and accessible sound, as they recorded an album of completely new material appropriately titled AIN'T DEAD YET.
+In 2020 a new version of the Captain Chemical Band was formed in Arizona.
+Dougie Dealer and the Captain himself returned from version 1.0 version of the band, joined by new guitarist Hozzy Hashbourne.
+This trio gave Captain Chemical 2.0 a new, somewhat more professional, yet still familiar and accessible sound.
+In 2020 and 2021, they recorded an album of completely new material appropriately titled AIN'T DEAD YET.
 And the lyrics?
 Well, people are doing stuff in 2021 that's just as stupid as the shit they did in 1981, so the Captain has plenty to sing about.
-However, this time around the band has song videos, Facebook and Instagram pages, and a web site.
+However, this version of the band also shot song videos, created Facebook and Instagram pages, and set up a web site.
 More importantly, the band gave AIN'T DEAD YET a full digital release to reach a larger, global fan base.
-This is a big change, because historically Captain Chemical never intended its material for a mainstream audience, and the band does not really expect its songs to get airplay on commercial radio.
-But digital distribution opens up a new landscape, potentially allowing people from anywhere in the world who appreciate great music combined with lyrical absurdity to enjoy this unique brand of inanity.
+This is significant, because historically Captain Chemical never intended its extreme material for a mainstream audience, and the band has never expected its songs to get airplay on commercial radio.
+But digital distribution opens up a new fan base, potentially allowing people from anywhere in the world who appreciate great music combined with lyrical absurdity to enjoy the Captain's unique brand of inanity.
 After all, doesn't the whole world need to hear the stupid brilliance of Captain Chemical?
 Well no, actually.
 (Here comes the disclaimer.)
 If you're sensitive to idiotic and sometimes criminal lyrical concepts peppered with obscenities while set to music and/or you are so cerebrally-challenged as to take any of this silliness seriously, then you should NOT listen to this band.
 Captain Chemical is just low comedy, not an instruction manual for life.
 On the other hand, if you aren't uptight and just want a good laugh to go with some toe-tapping music, then check your sensibilities at the front door and download AIN'T DEAD YET.
-There's more coming too - the Captain is already recording their next album, appropriately titled STUPID.
-The band hopes to release STUPID in late 2021, and you can rest assured that the next album will live up to its title in the finest Captain Chemical tradition.
+There's more coming too - the Captain has almost finished recording their next album, appropriately titled STUPID.
+The band expects to release STUPID in September 2021, and you can rest assured that this album will fully live up to its title in the finest Captain Chemical tradition.